precurse/flacthis/README.md

 flacthis
 ========

-To clone a FLAC lossless audio directory structure, turning it into an mp3-converted structure.
+A multithreaded Python-based command line utility that converts lossless FLAC audio files to MP3s or Ogg and preserves the directory structure.

 NOTE: No files or directories will ever be deleted.
-Only new directories and files can be created.
+Only new directories and files are created.

- This offers similar functionality to FlacSquisher, but written in Python and is easy to setup for cronjobs.
+I created this when I didn't want to use the Mono libraries needed to use FlacSquisher and wanted something easy to run in a cronjob.

 Prerequisites:

-	- Lame
+	- LAME encoder(for MP3 support)

+	- Oggenc encoder (for Ogg support)

 	- FLAC